 There was a time when how well a processor performed was judged by its clock speed primarily.
-However, today, the clock speed has been relegated to being just one of many metrics that goes into determining a CPU speed.
-This begs the question, how is processor speed measured exactly?
+However, the clock speed has been relegated to just one of many metrics determining CPU speed.
+This begs the question, how is processor speed measured precisely?

 For a consumer, the best way to measure the speed and to understand how fast your processor is is to use popular benchmarks.

-Everything including the clock speed, number of cores, number of threads, transistor size, its architecture etc contribute to a CPUs performance as a whole.
-However, we do have very popular and trusted BENCHMARKS which can give us a good insight into how fast a certain processor is.
+Everything, including the clock speed, number of cores, threads, transistor size, architecture, etc., contributes to a CPUs performance.
+However, we have very popular and trusted BENCHMARKS, which can give us a good insight into how fast a particular processor is.

-Some popular benchmarks include, but not limited to:
+Some popular benchmarks include, but are not limited to: